Quick-Start Guide

 Basic Usage

-Create a directory for your run - this is where you will place input files and retrieve a copy of OTH log files.
+Create a directory where you will place input files.
 No computation will be done here:

 mkdir summit_testshot